Project title

 Project description

-Over the past decade, humanitarian migration to the Netherlands has increased sharply as a result of global conflicts, bringing with it a large and distinct refugee population that faces unique integration challenges.
-Refugees often experience delayed labour market entry, mental health risks, and limited career preparation — factors that contribute to persistently weaker employment outcomes compared to other migrant groups.
-Despite the central role of labour market participation in Dutch integration policy, surprisingly little is known about how specific policy designs actually shape these outcomes.
+Over the past decade, humanitarian migration to the Netherlands has increased sharply as a result of global conflicts.
+People arriving through humanitarian channels often face particular challenges when it comes to labour market participation: delayed entry, mental health risks, and limited career preparation contribute to persistently weaker employment outcomes compared to other migrant groups.
+Despite the central role of labour market participation in Dutch integration policy, surprisingly little is known about whether and how specific policy designs actually shape these outcomes.

-Meta van der Linden examines how different integration approaches, particularly “work-first” versus “train-first” strategies, affect refugees’ labour market participation, and investigates for which refugee groups each approach is most effective.
-In addition to integration policy, the project also considers how factors such as language proficiency, time spent in reception centres, and the strength of social networks shape unequal outcomes across the refugee population.
+Meta van der Linden examines how different integration policy designs affect labour market participation among people with a refugee background and investigates whether and for whom particular approaches are more or less effective.
+Beyond integration policy, the project also considers how factors such as language proficiency, time spent in reception centres, and the strength of social networks contribute to unequal outcomes within this diverse population.

-Drawing on interdisciplinary theory and combining administrative and survey data, it analyses both short- and long-term employment outcomes, including job stability and earnings with the aim of producing evidence that can directly inform more effective and equitable integration policy.
+Drawing on interdisciplinary theory and combining administrative and survey data, the project analyses both short- and long-term labour market outcomes with the aim of producing evidence that can directly inform more effective and equitable integration policy.

 Selected publications